holly-hacker/BulletForceHaxV3/docs/src/BulletForceInternal/PUN/ListOfRpcCalls.md

 # List of RPC calls

-The RPC indices can be found through [UABEA](https://github.com/nesrak1/UABEA) (or perhaps [UABEANext](https://github.com/nesrak1/UABEANext)?) and checking the `PhotonServerSettings` MonoBehavior resource.
+The RPC indices can be found through [UABEA](https://github.com/nesrak1/UABEA) and checking the `PhotonServerSettings` MonoBehavior resource.

 Signatures for [RPC calls](https://doc.photonengine.com/pun/current/gameplay/rpcsandraiseevent) can be found in a generated DummyDLL by looking for methods with the `PunRPC` attribute applied.
 For example:
 ```cs